-Boyd Smelter/Mill Site retains above-grade features including remnants of stone water line pylons, a concrete dam and headgate, and an earthen berm.
-Numerous extant small-scale features indicative of industrial practices remain and including steel elements on the banks of Boulder Creek and a modified boulder with iron hooks.
+Boyd Smelter/Mill Site remains in its original location and retains above-grade features, including remnants of stone water line pylons, a concrete dam and headgate, and an earthen berm.
+Numerous extant small-scale features indicative of industry practices remain.
+They include steel elements on the banks of Boulder Creek and a boulder with iron rings drilled into it.

-Boyd Smelter/Mill Site retains integrity of location, materials, and feeling.
-Although many extant structures were covered by fill material in the 1960s, portions were unearthed in 2017 confirming these features remain in their original location.
-The development of downtown Boulder and the removal of most of the smelting equipment has diminished the setting and association.
-The extant features on site are fragments of a larger industrial complex.
-The rustic water line pylons have integrity in workmanship and materials.
-Although the integrity of feeling is diminished, its extant features like the water still evoke a sense of a larger industrial operation on site.
+Although many extant structures were covered by fill material in the 1960s, portions were unearthed in 2017 confirming these features remain in their original locations.
+The development of downtown Boulder and the removal of most of the smelting equipment has changed the setting but the extant features on site continue to illustrate the extent of a larger industrial complex.